The Germ Theory of Disease

 Douglas J. Martin, 47, of Bellevue, died suddenly Tuesday morning.
 He was a valued employee of Rush Life Insurance Agency of Seattle, where he had worked for fourteen years.
 He was a graduate of Pacific Lutheran University, where he received a bachelor’s degree in business administration in 1985.
 He was awarded an MBA in finance from the University of Washington in 1990.
 Martin’s passing is mourned by a brother, Thomas, of Tacoma, and a sister, Mary McWilliams, of Tukwila.
 He was preceded in death by his parents, Nelson and Denise (Trudell) Martin.

-Olivia looked down at the photograph of the suit-clad man, with his neat wire-framed glasses and his combover, and a shiver ran through her frame.
-She remembered the rippling muscles and yellow fangs of the werewolf he’d become, and thought, He could have gotten me.
-If he had, in a week or two I’d be out partying at bars, looking for victims.
-And then she thought: Or, maybe I am losing my mind.
-Those two possibilities seem equally likely at the moment.
+Olivia looked down at the photograph of the suit-clad man, with his neat wire-framed glasses and his combover.
+A shiver ran through her frame as she remembered the rippling muscles and yellow fangs of the werewolf he’d become.
+He could have bitten or scratched her, infected her.
+If he had, in a week or two she'd be out partying at bars, looking for victims without even knowing it.

 One date with Nathan became two, then three, and pretty soon Olivia’s roommate, Andrea, was asking when she’d get to meet this blond god that Olivia was so taken with.